The Pears Maudsley Centre for Children and Young People

 Mental health has for too long been stigmatised and underfunded, often leaving people struggling to access the right support.
 The good news is that this is now changing, but much more needs to be done.
 Building capability and capacity in the sector is critical.
 Our goal is to enable a substantial increase in high quality research and training, which is why we are delighted to be supporting the Maudsley and this wonderful new centre.Sir Trevor Pears CMG

 The South London and Maudsley NHS Foundation Trust can trace its roots back to 1247 and the Bethlehem, or ‘Bedlam’, Hospital.
-Today, the Maudsley is the recognised leading provider of clinical mental health provision in the UK, further boosted by their close research and training collaboration with King’s College London’s Institute of Psychiatry, Psychology and Neuroscience (IoPPN).
-Building on their long history of working together, the Maudsley and the IoPPN have come together to create an exceptional centre of care for young people on their Denmark Hill Campus in South London.
+Today, the Maudsley is the leading provider of clinical mental health provision in the UK, further boosted by their close research and training collaboration with King’s College London’s Institute of Psychiatry, Psychology and Neuroscience (IoPPN).
+With a lead donation of £5million from Pears Foundation, the Maudsley and the IoPPN have come together to create The Pears Maudsley Centre for Children and Young People, an exceptional centre of care for young people, on their Denmark Hill Campus in South London.

-Made possible by a lead donation of £5million from Pears Foundation, The Pears Maudsley Centre for Children and Young People has been designed to enable clinicians and scientists to collaborate, share ideas and identify treatments that make a real difference to the lives of children, young people and their families.
+The Centre, which is due to open 2023, will bring together, under one roof, the world’s leading experts in clinical care and research.
+It is designed to enable clinicians and scientists to collaborate, share ideas and identify treatments that will make a real difference to the lives of children, young people and their families.

-The Centre which is due to open in 2023, will bring together, under one roof, the world’s leading experts in clinical care and research.
-The building will also provide a new home for the outstanding Bethlem and Maudsley Hospital School which provides highly personalised education for young people whilst they are inpatients, making sure that they can keep up with their studies at this challenging time in their lives.
+The building will also provide a new home for the outstanding-rated Bethlem and Maudsley Hospital School which provides highly personalised education for young people whilst they are inpatients, making sure that they can keep up with their studies at this challenging time in their lives.

 The Foundation has provided a further £0.5million towards the Centre’s research programme into affective disorders such as depression and bipolar.